mawyss/scion/doc/protocols/scion-header.rst

 Hop Field
 ---------
-The EPIC Hop Field is the same as the SCION Hop Field.
+For EPIC Version 0, the EPIC Hop Field is the same as the SCION Hop Field, and also the calculation of the MAC is identical.
+This allows the destination host to directly send back an answer to the source by inverting the path.

 ::

      0                   1                   2                   3